At Ingleton C of E Primary School we are guided by the National Curriculum for English.

 Throughout their time at Ingleton CofE Primary School, children develop their skills by exploring a whole range of different genres, with a focus on exploring a range of models of excellence and using these to guide the drafting and editing process.
 It is important to note that we not only develop a real enjoyment of writing in English lessons but in all subjects across the curriculum.
 We expect the highest standards of writing every time a child writes in any subject.

-The School’s Literacy Co-ordinators have worked together to plan a 2 year English curriculum centered around teaching reading and writing via different literature and storybooks ensuring that the books chosen have a balance between archaic language, non-linear time sequences, are narratively complex, figurative/symbolic text and resistant texts.
-This is to ensure that the children in all year groups from Year 1 – Year 6 are able to successfully navigate reading and writing with confidence.
+The School’s English Subject Leaders have worked together to plan a 2 year English curriculum centered around teaching reading and writing via different literature and storybooks ensuring that the books chosen have a balance between archaic language, non-linear time sequences, are narratively complex, figurative/symbolic text and resistant texts.
+This is to ensure that the children in all year groups from Reception – Year 6 are able to successfully navigate reading and writing with confidence.
 All texts are taught using a vocabulary rich and a mastery to writing approach, The Write Stuff, with all texts mapped out to ensure full coverage of the National Curriculum Statutory requirements.

 - A medium-term plan, and a short-term weekly plan that includes the vocabulary to be taught, this is generally linked to Vocabulary Ninja and The Write Stuff Unit plans.

-- Trips and visiting experts who will stimulate and focus creative writing experiences;
+- Educational visits and visiting experts who will stimulate and focus creative writing experiences.

-- Opportunities for children to write at length on a weekly basis using a wide range of genres.
+- Opportunities for children to write at length using a wide range of genres.

 Our Writing curriculum is high quality, well thought out and is planned to demonstrate progression.
 If children are keeping up with the curriculum, they are deemed to be making good or better progress.
 In addition, we measure the impact of our curriculum through the following methods: